The Cost of Failure: On The Complexity of Recampaigning under Fixed Districts: Introduction

 Since then, additional work has aimed at studying redistricting by considering the geographical placements of voters or ``connectivity'' using graphs~\cite{lew-lev-ros:c:geographic-manipulation,coh-lew-ros:c:gerrymandering-graphs,eib-fom-pan-sim:c:districts-fine-grained,gup-jai-pan-roy-sau:c:gerrymandering-on-graphs-complexity}.
 The notion of redistricting has also been extensively studied along other dimensions, and we refer readers to the comprehensive book by Duchin and Walch~\cite{duc-wal:b:political-geometry} on the subject.
 In more recent years, the notion of ``reverse gerrymandering'' has received attention.
 In that model, districts are preformed and voters have the opportunity to move across districts~\cite{lev-lew:c:reverse-gerrymandering,pal:j:priced-gerrymandering}.
 This captures the very real phenomenon where people move to regions where they feel their vote is more likely to have an impact~\cite{hen:news:voters-moving}.

 In this paper, we consider a different side of this problem.
 In particular, we are guided by the following question:

-\begin{quote} If a party is unable to redraw district lines in their favor (for whichever variety of reasons holds), can they still elect their designated candidates across the various districts, without changing the placement of voters? \end{quote}
+\begin{quote} If a party is unable to redraw district lines in their favor (for whichever variety of reasons may hold), can they still elect their designated candidates across the various districts, without changing the placement of voters? \end{quote}

-To approach the above question, we introduce a new model of candidate control that involves placing candidates strategically in predetermined districts so as to make them winners.
-This can be viewed as the chair of a given party trying to make a set of their candidates win across various districts.
-From an optimization perspective, this can also be viewed as the problem of maximizing the number of winners from that given party.

-Recampaigning can be viewed as a type of electoral control, but to our knowledge, this is the first type of work that treats the problem of simply assigning candidates to districts to model the fact that redrawing the district lines is possibly or maybe even impossible (thereby making incumbent on the party to determine where its candidates should campaign to win).

-In fact, this model captures an underlooked consequence of redistricting, which we argue is just as important to study as redistricting.
+Relating back to the aforementioned examples in the USA, our work captures an underlooked consequence of redistricting, which we argue is just as important to study as redistricting.
 For example, consider a state with two dominant political parties $A$ and $B$, where $A$ controls the state's legislative and has redrawn the districts in its favor.
 Then $B$'s attempts to redraw district lines would be futile, and they should instead focus on electing winners across the existing districts.
+This movement of candidates across parties has been observed several times in recent USA history, for example, in 2024 House member Lauren Boebert ran in a different district in the same state to be reelected to the House of Representatives~\cite{bed:news:boebert}.

+But this is not an issue unique to the USA\@.
+Indeed, in the United Kingdom, Nigel Farage has run in 8 different constituencies since 1994 and was only recently (2024) elected to parliament~\cite{reg-plc-sai:news:farage}.
+In India, Rahul Gandhi switched constituencies from Amethi to Wayanad to maintain his seat in parliament~\cite{tim:news:gandhi}.
+Another interesting case is that of Kristina Keneally in Australia who switched electoral division in 2022 and faced defeat~\cite{cal-dan:news:australia-keneally}.
+This last case highlights that in the real-world, gauging whether one's odds are better in a different division/district can in fact be nontrivial.